Been here? Rate It!

 There are many menu items on Angelina's menu, indeed we saw several people eating sandwiches and salads but my focus for my birthday splurge was two of the menu items that Angelina is famous for, the hot chocolate l'Africain and the Mont Blanc.

-At around 2 pm we had to wait about 15 minutes for a table but by the time we left there was no line.
+In the late afternoon we were able to walk in and get a table.
 You see all kinds of dress here, from the chic Parisian ladies to tourists in shorts, service is quick and efficient but certainly not friendly or pleasant.
 Not that I'd expect friendly or pleasant Parisian waiters....

 Angelina also has a couple of locations on the grounds of Versailles but I would recommend trying to go to the original, they didn't give us the fresh whipped cream to mix in at Versailles and we had to eat standing up at a table.
 I took one sip without the whipped cream and I knew my niece wasn't going to drink it and I couldn't possibly drink two.